ILLIXR/proclamation/README.md

 their submission.)

-At any time you can run `proclamation draft` to preview the release portion that would be added to your changelog if you released at any given point in development.
+At any time you can run `proclamation draft` to preview the release portion that would be added to your changelog if you released at that time.

+### Preparing for a Release

 When you're ready to perform a release, you'll want to run proclamation to update your changelog, then remove the fragments that you've incorporated into the regular changelog.
-Use a command like the following:
+You can use a command like the following:

 ```sh
 proclamation build YOUR_NEW_VERSION